Run attended and unattended UI flows

 Do not interact with your device while the flow runs.

 When you define inputs and outputs within a UI flow, you can pass information from and to those inputs.

-When you add a UI flow to a flow, you can see the list of inputs that were defined in the UI flow.
+When you add a UI flow to a cloud flow, you can see the list of inputs that were defined in the Windows recorder (V1) flow.